Graduate Nurse Program

 The Graduate Nurse Program provides support to Graduate Nurses in the form of:

-- On-site Graduate Nurse Coordinator, Clinical Educators and Clinical Managers
+- On-site Graduate Nurse Coordinator, Clinical Managers and Clinical Nurses / Preceptors

 - Formal - performance appraisals